nikhil25803/lets_go/README.md

 ### Go lang

-*Go lang* is a compiled language, but it can run file directly, without VM.
-Similarity with lots of languages like C, Java and Pascal.
+*Go lang* is a compiled language, but it can run files directly, without VM.
+Similarity with lots of languages like C, Java, and Pascal.

-It is not an object-oriented language but do have structs, which is an alternative to classes.
+It is not an object-oriented language but does have structures, which is an alternative to classes.

 Executables are different for OS.